 Opportunities in GP

+A career as a vocational GP offers you the opportunity to enjoy a challenging and diverse career.
 Why choose one specialty when you can choose them all?

 The Australian General Practice Training (AGPT) program provides fully supported vocational training for doctors to pursue specialist registration as a general practitioner (GP).
 Career opportunities in general practice are varied and can be customised to suit individual needs and interests.